 See Table 7 for a listing of drugs that may significantly alter voriconazole concentrations.
 Also, see Table 8 for a listing of drugs that may interact with voriconazole resulting in altered pharmacokinetics or pharmacodynamics of the other drug [see CONTRAINDICATIONS, and DRUG INTERACTIONS].

 Monitoring of hepatic function: Liver function tests should be evaluated at the start of and during the course of VFEND therapy.
 Patients who develop abnormal liver function tests during VFEND therapy should be monitored for the development of more severe hepatic injury.
 Patient management should include laboratory evaluation of hepatic function (particularly liver function tests and bilirubin).
-Discontinuation of VFEND must be considered if clinical signs and symptoms consistent with liver disease develop that may be attributable to VFEND [see DOSAGE AND ADMINISTRATION, and ADVERSE REACTIONS].
+Discontinuation of VFEND must be considered if clinical signs and symptoms consistent with liver disease develop that may be attributable to VFEND [see Patients With Hepatic Impairment, DOSAGE AND ADMINISTRATION, and ADVERSE REACTIONS].

 The effect of VFEND on visual function is not known if treatment continues beyond 28 days.
 There have been post-marketing reports of prolonged visual adverse events, including optic neuritis and papilledema.
 If treatment continues beyond 28 days, visual function including visual acuity, visual field and color perception should be monitored [see ADVERSE REACTIONS].

 Voriconazole can cause fetal harm when administered to a pregnant woman.

 In animals, voriconazole administration was associated with teratogenicity, embryotoxicity, increased gestational length, dystocia and embryomortality.
 Please refer to section 8.1 (Use in Pregnancy) for additional details.